 Marlena Chertock is a digital storyteller and poet.

 Marlena has two books of poetry, Crumb-sized: Poems (Unnamed Press) and On that one-way trip to Mars (Bottlecap Press).
-She has published over 130 poems in literary magazines.
+She has had over 130 poems published in literary magazines.

 Marlena writes about growing up with a rare skeletal dysplasia.
 Other common themes in her work include identity, intersectionality, queerness, chronic pain, accessibility, science fiction, and how climate change impacts disabled people.
 She is an advocate for human rights — including disabled, LGBTQ+, people of color, immigrants and refugees, neurodivergent, incarcerated, and other marginalized folks.